mechtron/ssl-cert-checker/README.md

 ## Features

-1. Checks for a variety of SSL failure modes including cert expiry, invalid hostname and broken cert chain
+1. Checks for a variety of SSL failure modes including cert expiry, invalid hostnames and broken cert chains
-1. Email notifications for failures
+1. Email notifications for check failures
 1. List of hostnames to check stored in DynamoDB
-1. Audit trail of failed checks persisted to DynamoDB (optional)
+1. (optional) Audit trail of failed checks persisted to DynamoDB
-1. Includes CLI tool for managing the list of hostnames to check
+1. CLI tool for managing the inventory of hostnames to monitor
 1. Terraformed IaC (deploy to your AWS account in a single command)
 1. Operates within AWS's free tier